Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Related Work

 \section{Related Work}

 We first review the literature about backdoor poisoning attacks and defenses.
-Afterwards, we focus on defenses that increase the robustness against backdoors by reducing the model's complexity.
+Afterward, we focus on defenses that increase the robustness against backdoors by reducing the model's complexity.
 We conclude the section by discussing the relationship between our proposed framework and influence functions.

-\myparagraph{Backdoor Poisoning.} Although backdoors were introduced recently~\cite{gu2019badnets,chen2017targeted}, a plethora of backdoor attacks and defenses have already been published.
-For more detailed overview, we refer the reader to surveys in this area~\cite{yansong_backdoor_survey_2020,goldblum2020data}.
-Despite the quickly-growing literature about this topic, the majority of the previously proposed works~\cite{frederickson2018attack,cano21reg,suya2021model} study different types of poisoning attacks, \ie, not backdoors.
+\myparagraph{Backdoor Poisoning.} Although backdoors were introduced recently~\cite{gu2019badnets,Cina2022Survey,Chen2017TargetedBA}, a plethora of backdoor attacks and defenses have been published.
+For a more detailed overview, we refer the reader to surveys in this area~\cite{Cina2022Survey,goldblum2020data,cina2022MLSecurity}.
+Despite the quickly-growing literature about this topic, the majority of the previous works~\cite{suya2021model,frederickson2018attack,cano21reg,cina2021hammer} study different types of poisoning attacks, \ie, not backdoors.
 In contrast, only a few works have studied factors that influence the success of this attack.
-Baluta et al.~\cite{baluta2019quantitative} studied the relationship between backdoor effectiveness and the percentage of backdoored samples.
+Baluta et al.~\cite{baluta2019quantitative} and \cite{Lin2022MeasuringTE} studied the relationship between backdoor effectiveness and the percentage of backdoored samples.
 Salem et al.~\cite{salem2020Dynamic} experimentally investigated the relationship between the backdoor effectiveness and the trigger size.
+Similarly, Severi et al.~\cite{Severi2021ExplanationGuidedBP} have analyzed the correlation between the backdoor success and the attacker's strength on malware classifiers.
+Schwarzschild et el.~\cite{Schwarzschild2020JustHT} evaluated the performance of backdoor attacks when scaling the dataset size while fixing the poison budget.
+Finally, Li et al.~\cite{Li2020RethinkingTT} demonstrated that the backdoor performance is sensitive to the location of the trigger on the attacked image.
 We instead do not limit our study to neural networks but also study other models.
-Furthermore, we also investigate others relevant factors and the interaction between them.
+Furthermore, we also investigate other relevant factors, e.g., regularization and visibility, and their interaction at once.